-The facility will assure it meets all reporting requirements for suspected or confirmed communicable diseases as mandated under the New York State Sanitary Code (10 NYCRR 2.10 Part 2), as well as by 10 NYCRR 415.19. (see Annex K of the CEMP toolkit for reporting requirement). [describe facilities planned process]
+The facility will assure it meets all reporting requirements for suspected or confirmed communicable diseases as mandated under the New York State Sanitary Code (10 NYCRR 2.10 Part 2), as well as by 10 NYCRR 415.19.

 The Infection Preventionist/designee in collaboration with the clinical team, Human Resources and the Scheduler will monitor for any infectious disease event.
 Line lists for potential infectious disease processes are updated as needed to monitor for potential outbreaks.
 The Infection Preventionist in collaboration with interdisciplinary staff, conducts routine and ongoing monitoring of infection rates and performs any required notifications/reporting to the NYS DOH via the Health Commerce System and to the local and/or regional department of health.